-The proposed development will be a Downtown Madera Veterans and Family Housing (DMVFH) project that will create 48- affordable housing units for extremely-low to low-income households earning between 30 and 60 percent of Area Median Income.
-The DMVFH will be located at the intersections of C and 5th Streets, on two publicly owned sites.
-The project includes improvements to sidewalks, bicycles routes and connections to transit between the project site and key destinations in Madera. it includes two, three-story buildings with a diverse unit mix of 18 studios, 10 one-bedroom, 12 two-bedroom and 8 three-bedroom apartments.
+The Downtown Madera Veterans and Family Housing (DMVFH) project is a 48-unit affordable housing development for extremely-low to low-income households earning between 30 and 60 percent of Area Median Income.
+DMVFH is located at the intersections of C and 5th Streets, on two publicly owned sites.
+The project includes seven units as supportive improvements to sidewalks, bicycles routes and connections to transit between the project site and key destinations in Madera. it includes two, three-story buildings with a diverse unit mix of 18 studios, 10 one-bedroom, 12 two-bedroom and 8 three-bedroom apartments.